alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 the builder does not turn into a repetitive chore.
 As you can imagine, many operators will mostly consist of the same logic, resulting in tons of code duplication.
-To make matters worse, every new server version may introduce new operators and stages, so we wanted to make sure that we can easily expand the builder.
+To make matters worse, every new server version may introduce new operators and stages, so we wanted to make sure that we can quickly expand the builder.

 We could try to rely on generative AI to help us with this, but this only goes